Otl Aicher: Ulm School of Design

 Aicher was heavily involved in corporate branding and is considered one of the pioneers of Corporate design.
-Among others, he was influential in the corporate identity of the company Braun, and he designed the logo for the German airline Lufthansa in 1969.
+Among others, he was influential in the corporate identity of the companies Braun and Lufthansa.

 1972 Munich Olympics

-In 1966 Aicher was asked by the organisers of the 1972 Summer Olympics in Munich to become the Olympic Games' lead designer.
+In 1966, Aicher was asked by the organizers of the 1972 Summer Olympics in Munich to become the Olympic Games' lead designer.
 He was asked to create a design for the Olympics that complemented the architecture of the newly built stadium in Munich designed by Günther Behnisch.
 Aicher consulted with Masaru Katsumie, who had designed the previous 1964 Tokyo Olympic Games.

 Basing his work in part on iconography for the 1964 Games, Aicher created a set of pictograms meant to provide a visual interpretation of the sport they featured so that athletes and visitors to the Olympic village and stadium could find their way around.
 He created pictograms using a series of grid systems and a specific bright colour palette that he chose for these Games.
 These designs were directly influential on the DOT pictograms, developed in 1974 by the United States Department of Transportation, which applied the same principles to standard public signage such as those for toilets and telephones; the DOT pictograms have in turn been used around the world.
 The series of pictograms he created was not a simple task; the goal of each pictogram was to function as a clear sign of the activity it represented while simultaneously maintaining its universal comprehension.

 Otl Aicher also helped to design the logo of the Munich Olympics.
 He went through several stages with his design team before finally finding the successful emblem.
 One of their first ideas was to use an element of the city's coat of arms or Münchner Kindl within the design which showed a monk or child pointing into the distance while clasping a book in his hand.
 Other ideas were to use the surrounding areas of the city, referencing the sun, mountains and landscape within the design.
 Finally the "Strahlenkranz" was created, a garland which represented the sun but also the five Olympic rings merged in a spiral shape.
 Designer Coordt von Mannstein reworked Aicher's original design through a mathematical calculation to amalgamate the garland and spiral together to get the final design.